 “I’d like to encourage more people to get involved in GetSetUp.
 There are lots of people who might not know about so it's important to get the word out to seniors!”

 Sam has learned a lot in his classes be that how to make healthy desserts or about the Camino de Santiago trail.
-He’s enjoyed the interest groups on movies and has been inspired by others to now teach and share his skills.
+He’s enjoyed the movie session and has been inspired by others to now teach and share his skills.

 Join like minded individuals in a variety of shared interests.